 Below is a screen shot of the Outly interface.
 The menu on the left lists several outdoor "layers" that you can use to customize the map to plan your adventures.
 Simply select "Swimming Holes" from the "Water" layer and browse the map on the right.
 Click on the swimming hole icon on the map to see the information about that swimming hole.
 It's that simple!

-Please send us an email with comments, corrections or additions.
+Please send an email with comments, corrections or additions

-RESPECT - Please do not visit these beautiful, natural places if you cannot respect them.
-Trash, rowdy behavior, drunkeness, accidents and trespassing on private property are causing us to to lose access to more of them every year.
+Please do not visit these beautiful, natural places if you cannot respect them.
+Trash, rowdy behavior, drunkenness, accidents and trespassing on private property are causing us to to lose access to more of them every year.

 NEVER DO THESE THINGS (even if others are doing them):